se-edu/addressbook-level25/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be efficient
+6. Should have optional security feature to protect confidential data
+7. Should be able to backup important data

 ## Appendix D : Glossary